algosup/2024-2025-project-3-quickest-path-team-1/management/ProjectCharter.md

 ## C. Project Deliverable

-The project will be rythmed by deadlines fixed by us because the school has just given the end deadline.
-So the milestones for the project are the following :
+For this project we manage our own deadlines, so the milestones for the project are the following :

-- 01/20/2025: Fonctional Specifications
+- 01/20/2025: Fonctional Specifications,
-- 01/27/2025: Technical Specifications
+- 01/27/2025: Technical Specifications,
-- 02/07/2025: Test Plan
+- 02/07/2025: Test Plan,
-- 02/07/2025: User Manual
+- 02/07/2025: User Manual,
-- 02/07/2025: Final API
+- 02/07/2025: Final API,

 ## D. Cost

-The budget for this project is limited to the material provided at the beginning of the project.
+The budget for this project is limited to the material provided.
 About the time spent on the project, we have at least 94h30 without overtime.

 ## E. Risks